Delčevo: Balkan and World Wars

 During the Balkan Wars, a large number of Turks left the city, so that in 1914 the population was 1.701.
-After these wars, Macedonian settlers came from the surrounding villages, mostly from the passive villages of Bigla, Selnik and Dramče, which bought Turkish properties.
+After these wars, Bulgarian settlers came from the surrounding villages, mostly from the passive villages of Bigla, Selnik and Dramče, which bought Turkish properties.

 In 1931 the population increased to 3.746 inhabitants.
 After this year, the emigration of the Turkish population to Turkey continued voluntarily, especially in 1953.
 In 1935, the construction of the first houses on the right side of the river Bregalnica began.

 After the liberation, on April 23, 1950, the Presidium of the National Assembly of the People's Republic of Macedonia decided that Tsarevo Selo should be renamed Delčevo, in honor of Goce Delčev.

 In the sixties the town expanded on the right side of the river Bregalnica, and in the seventies on the hill Milkovo Brdo (Milkov's hill).
 With the increase of the employees in the working organizations in Delčevo, the number of the population in it also grew.
 Today Delčevo is a modern urban settlement with wide asphalt streets and boulevards, sewerage network and parks and greenery.